 Frequently Asked Questions

 A: There are a variety of different reasons on why an institutional investor may form a sovereign wealth enterprise.
 One is for flexibility.
-A sovereign wealth fund could have a strict investment mandate in place; however, the sovereign wealth enterprise may operate with its own rules.
+A sovereign wealth fund could have a strict investment mandate in place; however, the sovereign wealth enterprise may operate with its own set of parameters and rules.
 For instance, many public pension funds in the United States are unable to short stocks.
-To get around this, they can hire an external manager to manage a portfolio that could have a long-short strategy.
+To get around this, the institutional investor can hire an external manager to manage a portfolio that could have a long-short strategy.

-A second reason could be transparency.
+Another key reason could be operational transparency.
 If a sovereign wealth fund has hundreds of sovereign wealth enterprises, it is harder to track their holdings, activities and tactics.
 Other reasons could be tax-related.
 Last, is to avoid being categorized as a sovereign wealth fund and avoid the public spotlight.

 A: We are not certain of the aggregate asset size of sovereign wealth enterprises.
 SWEs cannot be larger than the total size of sovereign wealth funds since they are merely a component of some sovereign wealth funds.

 A: A state-owned enterprise can be considered a sovereign wealth enterprise if it is directly under the control of a sovereign wealth fund.